Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK So you were concerned this would lead to another form of property speculation?

-FICA We would risk coming into difficult situations.
+FICA We would risk getting into difficult situations.
 At the same time, we didn’t want our tenant to be the owner.
 We wanted to build an alternative to private property.
-If you are poor, research has been saying for years that you can be better off in the city if you rent than if you buy property.
-We also wanted to build an alternative which was not necessarily public buildings for rent.
+If you are poor, research has been showing for years that you can be better off in the city if you rent than if you buy property.
+We also wanted to build an alternative that was not necessarily public buildings for rent.
 In São Paulo, we have six or seven buildings that are in a social renting program.
-Two are for senior people, which works quite well, but the others work very badly: the municipality does not have a policy for defaults and the non-payment rates are very high.
+Two are for senior people, which work quite well, but the others work very badly: the municipality does not have a policy for defaults and the non-payment rates are very high.
 It’s not that I don’t believe in the program of social rental.
-The municipality has some officers which are really well engaged in making it work, so it’s not about condemning it.
+The municipality has some officers who are really engaged in making it work, so it’s not about condemning it.
 But it is really challenging.
 We wanted to build an alternative.

-FICA We have a working group trying to find ways to finance impact investment, where people invest money and they expect some form of social returns.
+FICA We have a working group trying to find ways to finance impact investment, where people invest money and expect some form of social returns.
 Our first investment thesis is to buy one of these awful tenement houses, where one family lives in each room, because they are unbelievably good real estate investments.
-This way we can access the money that poor people are already paying in rent for low-income housing in the downtown areas of São Paulo, which is a lot of money.
+This way we can access the money that poor people are already paying in rent for low-income housing in downtown São Paulo, which is a lot of money.
 We can then use this money to improve people’s situation and eventually decrease rents.
-Each family is not paying very much, but for the value of what they have it’s very expensive.
+Each family is not paying very much, but for what they get it’s very expensive.
 Per square meter, these are really high prices.
 This would be one way of trying to scale up.

-GK But if you took over a building, would that not then displace the people that would be already living there to avoid overcrowding?
+GK But if you took over a building, would that not then involve displacing the people already living there to avoid overcrowding?
 Obviously you would aim to improve the housing conditions of some, but how do you balance it?
 It seems as though it could create another form of gentrification, or at least displacement.

 FICA apartment in São Paulo highrise, drawing by Paula Puiupo.